 I come from settlers - planters and tenders of crops and gardens and animals.
 Harvesters of herbs.
 Sewers and weavers and healers and birthers and mothers and teachers and caregivers.

 I became an acupuncturist because I wanted to help people in areas dismissed by the modern healthcare system.
-My life is shaped by familial trauma and chronic pain and by multiple traumatic hospitalisations of my own.
+My life is shaped by trauma, pain, and illness in my family lines and by multiple traumatic hospitalisations of my own.
 I sought a way to support people with less potential for harm.

 I graduated from Pacific Rim College in June 2012 at the top of my class.
 I have since completed additional training with Masters of Traditional Chinese Medicine, with MDs that specialise in chronic pain and trauma, and with many well-respected yogis.
 I feel lucky to have had the opportunity to study systems outside of my culture and lineage, to learn from alternate paradigms and lenses.
 I have given thousands of treatments in community acupuncture clinics and have worked one-on-one with people desiring deeper, more individualised work.
 I've also performed auricular acupuncture in various settings such as medical detox facilities, harm reduction programs, and in post-correctional reintegration.

 I have a strong interest and experience in the use of acupuncture for treating mental health challenges and trauma.
 I have lived experience of mania, psychosis, post-traumatic stress and clinical depression, as well as postpartum psychosis, anxiety and depression.
 My experiences of mental illness and extreme states continue to facilitate self-discovery, and I am passionate about sharing what I've learned through recovery and integration.
 I continue to learn and grow in my own practices of movement, writing, plant medicine and parenting.